mythril-forge/homebrew-classes/sorcerer/features/sorcerer-spellcasting.md

 At 1st level, you know four cantrips of your choice from the sorcerer spell list.
 You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.

 ### Spell Slots
 The Sorcerer table shows how many spell slots you have to cast your sorcerer spells of 1st level and higher.
-To cast one of these sorcerer spells, you must expend a slot of the spell’s level or higher.
+To cast one of these sorcerer spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 For example, if you know the 1st-level spell burning hands and have a 1st-level and a 2nd-level spell slot available, you can cast burning hands using either slot.